ajuarez2112/CryptoClustering/README.md

 ![Original Plot](Images/original_plot.JPG)

 ## Data Preparation
-Next the original data was then standardized using the `StandardScaler` moduel from `scikit-learn`.
+Next, the original data was then standardized using the `StandardScaler` moduel from `scikit-learn`.
 A new DataFrame was then created using the scaled data.

 ## Elbow Plot
 Using the original scaled data, an elbow plot was then created in order to find the best value for k which turned out to be k=4 as shown below. </br>